gooddavvy/Go_markdown-directory-snapshot/README.md

 ```

 An `output.md` file will be created at the root level of your project, containing a snapshot of non-ignored files and their contents.

+Please let me know (in the [Issues Section](https://github.com/gooddavvy/Go_markdown-directory-snapshot/issues)) if you encounter any issues during setup.